 We live in a world which expects us to be hyper-productive and always on.
 From the moment we wake up to pings and notifications, to the moment we crash into bed too late and tired.
 We have jobs to do, wages to earn, mouths to feed, bills and mortgages to pay, shit to buy, holidays to pay for.

-This is hurting us as individuals.
-It is a stressful, exhausting way to live, and chronic stress has a massive impact on our health and mental health.
+This is a stressful, exhausting way to live, and chronic stress has a massive impact on our health and mental health.
 We are in the depths of a global mental health crisis, with a worryingly high prevalence of depression and anxiety.
 Our physical health is often not much better, and chronic ill health is becoming commonplace.

 Modern life is draining the life from us.
 We are sedentary, and we spend way too much time indoors.
 Many of us prioritise work above all else, pushing ourselves hard and neglecting to give ourselves downtime.
-We consume food that, sometimes, isn’t food at all.
-We used food to numb, as well as to nourish.
+We consume food that often isn’t food at all.
+We use food to numb, as well as to nourish.
 Or we use social media, or alcohol, or shopping, or big projects, or busyness – all of these things are distractions from the ways in which we may feel unhappy.

-Coming full circle to where I started, we need to live our lives differently.
+We need to reclaim what it means to be human.
 We need to reconnect with ourselves, our families, our food, and the natural world.
 We need to know these things intimately, and give them the love they deserve.
-We need to see just how precious we are – individually, as a collective, and as an ecosystem (think for a moment how long you would live without oxygen, water, food – and then think about whether we are really separate from the planet that sustains us).
+We need to see just how precious we are – individually, as a collective, and as an ecosystem on the planet we share.

-This blog will focus on easy, doable ways to make health changes and it will be organised into 5 pillars.
+This blog will focus on easy, doable ways to reconnect to what matters and take care of your health – and it will be organised into 5 pillars.

 Why the five pillars?
 Because it’s easy to go all in the things you enjoy, but then undermine your health in other areas.
 I’ve done it so, so many times!